runtimeerror55/runtimeerror55/README.md

 <h3>About Me</h3>
 I'm a passionate front-end developer with a keen eye for creating interactive, responsive, and visually appealing web applications.I love building products that can positively impact humanity and make the world a better place to live.With a strong command over HTML, CSS, JavaScript, React
 I specialize in transforming creative ideas into functional digital experiences. <b>I launched two successful products(web apps) that are innovative, usable, helpful to humanity and recieved extremely positive reviews from the users.
-Also shipped more features based on user feedback.</b>.
+Also shipped more features based on user feedback after the launch.</b>.

 <h3><a href="https://mtris.in/">M-Tris</a></h3>
 <p>Designed and developed a complete web-based Modern falling blocks game.
 A remake from scratch of one of the best games in the world.